kgrewee/roobie/README.md

 ### Sizing

-When a class, such as containers or text, needs to have different sizes, we use this convention.
+When a class needs to have different sizes, we use this convention.

 - xs - Extra small
 - s - Small